Getting Started

 IPTV Integration Details

-- IPTV is configured as a command shortcut rather than a URL in
+- IPTV is configured as a command shortcut rather than a URL in the installed

-shortcut-launcher/config.json. - The default command target is Kodi on all supported desktop platforms.
+config.json. - The default command target is Kodi on all supported desktop platforms.

 - You can replace the command with any IPTV player executable or script if you prefer another app.